renaissance-publishing/renaissance/src/chapters/building-an-analyst.md

 Of course, you shouldn't be overbearing.
 Just because you have all the expertise, doesn't mean you get to be the boss.
 Just because you have a plan you like, doesn't mean the rest of the party has to agree to it.
-Just because you need some piece of information, doesn't mean someone else has to go get it for you.
+And just because you need some piece of information, doesn't mean someone else has to go get it for you.

 ### Research and Experimentation